Skip to product information

 Numerous other versions available on request.

-(Length, sharp/blunt, straight/curved, steel/titanium material, extra sharp...)
+(Length, pointed/blunt, straight/curved, steel/titanium material, extra sharp...)

 Scope of delivery: 1 pair of scissors, non-sterile.